-Nancy Virginia Weare spent 33 years at her family’s summer camp was at Plum Island.
+Nancy Virginia Weare spent 33 years at her family’s summer camp at Plum Island.
 After the Parker River Wildlife Refuge was established, she moved to a home on Great Neck in Ipswich overlooking Plum Island.
 Nancy was a member of The Ipswich Historical Society, The Museum of Old Newbury, The Maritime Museum, The Sons and Daughters of Old Newbury, and The Friends of Plum Island Light.
 In 1993, after Nancy retired, she wrote “Plum Island: The Way It Was.”
 Nancy Weare passed away in December, 2017.
-The book is reprinted on this site with permission from her surviving sister.
+Read the entire book, reprinted on this site with permission from her surviving sister.

 Plum Island, the Way it Was

 The narrow barrier island of sand dune and marsh that we recognize today as Plum Island is believed to have started as a sandspit perhaps as many as 6,000 years ago.
 As it increased in area, its southern end eventually attached itself to four glacial-drumlin islands that are today called Cross Farm Hill, Bar I lead, Ipswich Bluffs and Grape Island.
 In length, the island extends nearly nine miles from its northern extremity at the mouth of the Merrimack River to Bar Head, which rises majestically to overlook the mouth of the Ipswich River.